-When the weather is warm it’s important to remember that your dog may not be used to the heat and therefore you need to ensure that you take extra precautions to keep them cool and stop them suffering from heat exhaustion.
+When the weather is warm it’s important to remember that your pets may not be used to the heat and therefore you need to ensure that you take extra precautions to keep them cool and stop them suffering from heat exhaustion.

 Signs Of Heat Exhaustion in Dogs